You don’t need a crisis to question your definition of success.

 - Who am I trying to impress?

-2. Get Clear on What Feels Good Now
+2. Get Clear on What Feels Aligned Now

 3. Create a New Success Filter

-- Does this move me toward the life I want to live?
+- Does this move me toward the life I want?

-- Will this bring me closer to peace, purpose, or connection?
+- Does this bring more peace, purpose, or connection?

 If the answer is yes—it’s success.